 Spatial Demography focuses on the spatial analysis of demographic processes.
 This cross-disciplinary work involves modern demographic data visualization, enhanced geo-referenced data availability, and spatial statistics, facilitated through full color graphics, motion video tools, and a quick time-to-publication.
 (Edited by Frank M. Howell and Jeremy Porter)

-Proceedings of THATCamp will provide a home for the currently decentralized outpouring of scholarly production—including blog posts, collaborative documents, and practical guides—spawned by more than 1000 scholars in more than 40 THATCamp ”unconferences” worldwide.
-(Edited by Amanda French) — Coming Soon
+Proceedings of THATCamp provides a home for the currently decentralized outpouring of scholarly production—including blog posts, collaborative documents, and practical guides—spawned by more than 1000 scholars in more than 40 THATCamp ”unconferences” worldwide.
+(Edited by Amanda French)

 Data Curation Now will identify and disseminate the “gray literature” of white papers, project reports, and online writings that are so important to the field of digital libraries, providing a new publication model for emerging, practice-oriented fields.
 (Edited by Rachel Frick) — Coming Soon